 3, Transfer Can they apply it to a new context?
 7-8 Perspective, Systems Thinking

 MYP summative tasks should include three levels.
-Learners completing only factual questions reach level 4.
-If learners also complete conceptual questions, they show level 5-6 understanding.
-Learners who complete transfer tasks, evaluating perspectives or effects, achieve level 7-8.
+Learners who answer only factual questions reach level 4.
+Learners who also answer conceptual questions show level 5-6 understanding.
+Learners who complete transfer tasks, evaluate perspectives or judge effects, reach level 7-8.

 Most MYP summatives that teachers share at moderation sessions have level 1 and sometimes level 2 tasks.
 The transfer task is either absent or disguised as a writing task ("write a report that evaluates...") without scaffolding the specific cognitive operation being assessed.